Salman Rushdie: Film and television

 Though he enjoys writing, Rushdie says he would have become an actor if his writing career had not been successful.
-From early childhood, he dreamed of appearing in Hollywood movies (which he later realised in his frequent cameo appearances).
+From early childhood, he dreamed of appearing in Hollywood films (which he later realised in his frequent cameo appearances).

 Rushdie includes fictional television and movie characters in some of his writings.
 He had a cameo appearance in the film Bridget Jones's Diary based on the book of the same name, which is itself full of literary in-jokes.
-On 12 May 2006, Rushdie was a guest host on The Charlie Rose Show, where he interviewed Indo-Canadian filmmaker Deepa Mehta, whose 2005 film, Water, faced violent protests.
-He appears in the role of Helen Hunt's obstetrician-gynecologist in the film adaptation (Hunt's directorial debut) of Elinor Lipman's novel Then She Found Me.
+On 12 May 2006, Rushdie was a guest host on The Charlie Rose Show, where he interviewed Indo-Canadian filmmaker Deepa Mehta, whose 2005 film Water faced violent protests.
+He appears in the role of Helen Hunt's obstetrician-gynaecologist in the film adaptation (Hunt's directorial debut) of Elinor Lipman's novel Then She Found Me.
 In September 2008, and again in March 2009, he appeared as a panellist on the HBO programme Real Time with Bill Maher.
 Rushdie has said that he was approached for a cameo in Talladega Nights: "They had this idea, just one shot in which three very, very unlikely people were seen as NASCAR drivers.
 And I think they approached Julian Schnabel, Lou Reed, and me.
 We were all supposed to be wearing the uniforms and the helmet, walking in slow motion with the heat haze."
-In the end their schedules did not allow for it.
+In the end, their schedules did not allow for it.

 In 2009, Rushdie signed a petition in support of film director Roman Polanski, calling for his release after Polanski was arrested in Switzerland in relation to his 1977 charge for drugging and raping a 13-year-old girl.

 Rushdie collaborated on the screenplay for the cinematic adaptation of his novel Midnight's Children with director Deepa Mehta.
 The film was also called Midnight's Children.
 Seema Biswas, Shabana Azmi, Nandita Das, and Irrfan Khan participated in the film.
 Production began in September 2010; the film was released in 2012.

 Rushdie announced in June 2011 that he had written the first draft of a script for a new television series for the US cable network Showtime, a project on which he will also serve as an executive producer.
 The new series, to be called The Next People, will be, according to Rushdie, "a sort of paranoid science-fiction series, people disappearing and being replaced by other people."
 The idea of a television series was suggested by his US agents, said Rushdie, who felt that television would allow him more creative control than feature film.
 The Next People is being made by the British film production company Working Title, the firm behind projects including Four Weddings and a Funeral and Shaun of the Dead.

 In 2017, Rushdie appeared as himself in episode 3 of season 9 of Curb Your Enthusiasm, sharing scenes with Larry David to offer advice on how Larry should deal with the fatwa that has been ordered against him.